 Production phase for CCS On-Board Subsystem

 The production phase is the period during which the CCS on-board subsystem may be placed on the market on the basis of an EC declaration of verification referring to a valid EC type or design examination certificate.

+Any vehicle in production phase shall meet the CCS on-board subsystem requirements after the deadline stated in the column production phase.
+This is independent of whether the associated vehicle type design phase is completed before or after the CCS TSI entered into force.
+As such, an implementation requirement within the production phase should be taken into account in the overall planning of a vehicle project.

 Vehicle in operation